 (5) Natural disasters and other calamities

-When the coronavirus (COVID-19) pandemic will be contained remains uncertain.
-If the pandemic spreads further or is prolonged, the global economy and business activities of the Company and its business partners may become stagnant and there may be a decline in willingness to make investments, or the Company’s business activities may be restricted due to governmental requests.
-This situation may continue to affect the Group’s business performance and financial conditions, going forward.
+The worldwide increase in vaccination coverage has enabled economic recovery and the resumption of economic activity, even in the face of spreading mutant strains of COVID-19.
+However, if the pandemic spreads further or is prolonged, the global economy and business activities of the Company and its business partners may become stagnant and there may be a decline in willingness to make investments, or the Company's business activities may be restricted by government mandate.
+This situation may adversely affect the Group's business performance, operating results, and financial position.
+In particular, the Group's business performance and financial position may be adversely affected if the printing volume of office equipment does not recover to the level anticipated by the Group as a result of the trend of shifting to remote work in the markets in which the Group operates.

 (6) Risk of bad debts